jsommers/cbook/stdlib.rst

 ``void free(void* block);``
     Opposite of malloc().
 Returns a previous malloc block to the system for reuse

-``void* realloc(void* block, size_t size);``
-    Resize an existing heap block to the new size.
-Takes care of copying bytes from the old block to the new.
-Returns the new base address of the heap block.
-It is a common error to forget to catch the return value from realloc().
-Returns NULL if the resize operation was not possible.

 ``void exit(int status);``
     Halt and exit the program and pass a condition int back to the operating sytem.
 Pass 0 to signal normal program termination, non-zero otherwise.